AlphaWang/alpha-effective-java-3e/8_methods/item_53_use_varargs_judiciously.md

 ```

 ### To summary
-> varags are invaluable whtn you need to define methods with a variable number of arguments.
+> varargs are invaluable when you need to define methods with a variable number of arguments.
 Precede the varargs parameter with any required parameters, and be aware of the performance consequences
 of using varargs.